simonehagey/orbdot/docs/source/installation.rst

 Installation
 ************

-To install the OrbDot package, you have a few options depending on your environment and preferences.
+To install the OrbDot package, you have different options depending on your environment and preferences.

 Using `pip <http://www.pip-installer.org/>`_
 --------------------------------------------